 A logic signal that operates between 0 and +5 volt limits.

+A true-RMS device is a tool that can measure alternating current or AC voltage.
 The True Root Mean Square value of a waveform = square root of the AC RMS component squared plus DC component squared.
 This method of measurement should be used for signals that are not sinusoidal and centered at zero.
 Most TRMS meters have a Crest Factor limit of about 5:1 for accurate measurements.

 The ratio of secondary winding turns to primary winding turns of a transformer.